telefonicaid/iotagent-ul/docker/README.md

 docker run --name iotagent -d fiware/iotagent-ul:<tag>-pm2
 ```

-The IoT Agent within the Docker image can be run from a distroless container Manager by using the associated
+The IoT Agent within the Docker image can be run from a distroless container by using the associated
 `distroless` Image.

 ```console